 Early in the 4th week of gestation, the frontonasal process, along with the developing brain, contribute to an invagination from the ectoderm, called the stomodeum.
 Otic placodes – thickenings of ectoderm – arise during neural tube formation, which deepen.
 The ectoderm from the stomodeum borders the developing foregut to form the oropharyngeal membrane, which disintegrates in the 5th week.
 Mandibular processes begin to merge to the facial midline.
 The frontonasal processes now surround the stomodeum, with the paired maxillary processes on either side (Som & Naidich, 2013).
 Nasal placodes are now sinking below the surface as nasal grooves, and form nasal sacs.
 During this 5th week, the olfactory epithelium begins to develop and send out nerve processes, eventually forming the olfactory nerves: by the 7th week, olfactory epithelium reach their final ‘adult’ destination on the upper lateral nasal wall, and also the nasal septum.

 At the 6th week, the lateral nose begins to form with lateral nostrils on either side, and the nasolacrimal duct forms.
 The nasal septum continues to develop in the 7th week, and then nasal plugs close the nostrils, which open again in week 16.
-The oronasal membranes rupture early in the 7th week: failure for this to occur results in choanal atresia, where the nasal passages are blocked by bone or tissue (Kwong, 2015)(Kim, Park, Kim, & Yoon, 2004).
+The oronasal membranes rupture early in the 7th week: failure for this to occur results in choanal atresia, where the nasal passages are blocked by bone or tissue (Kwong, 2015).
 By the 10th week, the nasal septum begins to fuse with the palate, and by week 12 gestation, the ossification of all facial bones are in place (Som & Naidich, 2013).
-It is clear that between the gestational weeks of 4 to 7 is the most active in nose development.
+Between the gestational weeks of 4 to 7 is the most active in nose development.

 Anatomy and Physiology